Mesnage-Org/pgfinder/README.md

 A web-site for processing samples is available at [PGFinder](https://mesnage-org.github.io/pgfinder/).
-For descriptions of the features of each version please refer to the [Releases](https://github.com/Mesnage-Org/pgfinder/releases) page.
+For descriptions of the features of each version please refer to the [Releases](https://github.com/Mesnage-Org/pgfinder/releases) page or the [Changelog](https://github.com/Mesnage-Org/pgfinder/blob/master/CHANGELOG.md).
 If you wish to use the development version please refer to the [Installation](https://pgfinder.readthedocs.io/en/latest/installation.html) and [Usage](https://pgfinder.readthedocs.io/en/latest/usage.html) documentation.